SupremeLyre/imu_utils-ros2/README.md

-# imu_utils
+# imu_utils2

-A ROS package tool to analyze the IMU performance.
+A ROS2 package tool to analyze the IMU performance.
 C++ version of Allan Variance Tool.
 The figures are drawn by Matlab, in `scripts`.

 Actually, just analyze the Allan Variance for the IMU data.
 Collect the data while the IMU is Stationary, with a two hours duration.